This BLOG On 11 Facts About FHA Loans Home Buyers Should Know When Qualifying Was Written By Gustan Cho of Gustan Cho Associates

 - This is not always the case

 - These mortgages are insured and guaranteed by the government

 - Due to this guarantee, lenders can offer lower mortgage rates and less restrictive in underwriting on FHA Loans than conventional loans

 - Although borrowers on FHA Loans may have mortgage insurance for the life of the loan of 0.85%, private mortgage insurance for conventional mortgage borrowers with lower credit scores may be significantly higher

 - Home Buyers with 500 credit scores can qualify for FHA mortgages

-- However, any credit scores under 580 requires 10% down payment.
-3.5% down payment for borrowers over 580 credit scores
+However, any credit scores under 580 require a 10% down payment.
+3.5% down payment for borrowers over 580 credit scores.

 Facts About FHA Loans On Closing Costs

 Many first time home buyers already have the 3.5% down payment but are delaying consulting with loan officers due to not having any closing costs.

 - Most of our borrowers at Gustan Cho Associates Mortgage Group does not pay for closing costs